 Zerodha backed Smallcase is a unique thematic investment platform where investors invest in a portfolio based on the theme of the stocks, such as ‘GST Opportunity’, as per media reports.

-Nexus and Bloom backed Turtlemint, on the other hand, was started by ex-execs of Quikr, and operates as an insurance aggregator plus financial advisory platform offering clients data analytics based advice.
+Nexus and Blume backed Turtlemint, on the other hand, was started by ex-execs of Quikr, and operates as an insurance aggregator plus financial advisory platform offering clients data analytics based advice.

 Previously, Sequoia has made investments in B2B startup Numberz ($3 million), Bankbazaar, Capital Float, Mobikwik, Scripbox, Fisdom, Upwardly, in the fintech and investment space.